BenjaminMalley/dotfiles-1/README.md

-# Danny's dotfiles #
+# Ben's dotfiles #

 Opinionated dotfiles repository for Mac OS with zsh and iTerm 2.
 Including Homebrew, Solarised and oh-my-zsh with the Agnoster theme.

-Inspired by Zach Holman's dotfiles - https://github.com/holman/dotfiles.
+Forked from Danny's dotfiles - https://github.com/DanielThomas/dotfiles.

 ## Install ##